The NewIPL Executive Committee is a group of dynamic and enthusiastic young professionals who are passionate about all things IP.

 Pratyush Nath Upreti

-As part of the NewIPL Executive committee, he is responsible for the networking and serves on the Editorial Team.
+As part of the NewIPL Executive committee, he has organized first national IP essay competition in Nepal.
+He is responsible for the networking, organization and serves on the Editorial Team.
 He also contributes to the NewIPL’s IPowl Blog.

 For further information or to contact him, do not hesitate to check Pratyush Linkedin profile.